 This ruiling differes from a similar fact pattern recently decided in Ohio.
 There is no probhibition against a personal password or pattern to protect a phone, computer, or other electronic device.
 Whether the police could then require a person to surrender a password or patttern has not yet been litigated.
 For now, better safe than sorry.

 3. If I am stopped by the police and they begin to ask me questions about a crime, what should I do?

 Always remember you have the right to remain silent, but you must tell the police you wish to remain silent and not answer any questions.

-In some situations, you may be request to identify yourself.
+In some situations, the police may ask you to identify yourself.

-If a police officer beings reading your Miranda warnings (see the next FAQ), it is a serious situation.
+If a police officer begins reading your Miranda warnings (see the next FAQ), it is a serious situation.

 If you intentionally lie or mislead the police, you may be charged with additional offenses.